ThatOnePersonxoxo/Facts/README.md

-# Facts is  a project by ThatOnePersonxoxo
+# Facts is made to give you facts straight from the internet
+# I hope you like this project
+#Signing off,
+ThatOnePersonxoxo